AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-06-Continuous-oscillating-motion-in-P5JS-with-Sine-functions.md

 <section>
 <h2>How to use this in context</h2>
-You see this is awesome, because it allows us to add a lot of interesting motion to our P5JS sketches (of course it's not limited to only P5JS).
-For example we can draw some points and have them move in a wavy pattern as you can see in the next animated gif.
+<p>You see this is awesome, because it allows us to add a lot of interesting motion to our P5JS sketches (of course it's not limited to only P5JS).
+For example we can draw some points and have them move in a wavy pattern as you can see in the next animated gif.</p>

 <span class="image fit"><img src="https://gorillasun.de/out2.gif" alt="" /></span>